 Skip to main content

 All WMS and interventions (for weight loss, maintenance of a healthy weight, or a decreased rate of weight gain) in England are in scope of the audit.
-This includes services currently described as Tiers 2, 3 and 4 (including adults’, children’s and pregnancy-related) that are NHS or local authority commissioned.
+This includes services currently described as Tiers 2, 3 and 4 that are NHS or local authority commissioned.
 Privately funded or voluntary (i.e. non-commissioned) services are also able to submit data to the audit if they choose to.
 Universally available interventions classified as Tier 1 can also be included voluntarily where they are able to provide individual-level data.

 The Community Services Dataset